omnilaboratory/OmniBOLT-spec/OmniBOLT-01-basic-protocol-and-Terminology.md

 `byte_array`: an array of bytes, the first 2 bytes indicate the length of the array. the maximum length is 65535
 `32*byte`: a fixed length version of `byte_array`, where the decimal value of the first 2 bytes is 32.
 `64*byte`: a fixed length version of `byte_array`, where the decimal value of the first 2 bytes is 64.
-`float64`: 8 bytes represent a float.
+`float64`: 8 bytes represent a float, [8 decimal is allowed and can be recognized](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md#string-to-int64)